fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 <felix.dietze@rwth-aachen.de>, <nakayama@comm.rwth-aachen.de>

 In our opinion, the goal of Hacker News (HN) is to find the highest quality submissions (according to its community) and show them on the front-page.
-While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws that make it perform worse than it could:
+While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws:

 1. If a submission lands on the front-page, the number of upvotes it receives does not correlate with its quality.
 Independent of submission time, weekday, or clickbait titles.
 2. There are false negatives.
 Some high quality submissions do not receive any upvotes because they are overlooked on the fast-moving new-page.

 Let's look at these two issues in detail and try to confirm them with data and some systems thinking tools.
 [All HN submissions are available on BigQuery](https://console.cloud.google.com/marketplace/product/y-combinator/hacker-news), which we access via this [Kaggle notebook](https://www.kaggle.com/felixdietze/hacker-news-score-analysis).
-We also provide the SQL queries for reproduction and further exploration in the Appendix.
+You can find the SQL queries for reproduction and further exploration in the Appendix.

 ## Number of Upvotes does not Correlate with Quality